 When markets are risky and seemingly overvalued, Round can move money to less risky assets whereas a regular robo-advisor may be more constrained.

 While Round portfolios are invested in stocks and bonds, they also feature alternative debt, which is an asset class few ordinary investors can select, as well as cryptocurrencies.

 |High Yield Debt|

 Round Performance Returns

-According to Round, the returns earned by its human-led investment method outperformed the returns produced by other investment apps over a ten year period by 3% annually.
+According to Round, the returns earned by its human-led investment method outperformed the performance of other investment apps over a ten year period by 3% annually, net of fees.

-Impressively, Round assumed fees it charged were 1% compared to just 0.25% by robo-advisors.
+Impressively, Round outperformed its competition in spite of charging higher fees of 1% compared to 0.25% by robo-advisors.